Rudy-Castan-DigiPen-Teaching/cs099-final-project-make-a-game-seoseulbin/md file/ProgrammingConcepts.md

  *7) Classes*
 --------------
  *What : Class is a type of function that defines variables and methods to generate specific objects.
+Class is more flexible than Json bringing in objects.
  *Why : Class allows code to group into objects and to reuse code.
  *How :
  <pre>
  <code>
  class CLASS NAME {
-     constructor(){
+     constructor(x, y){
+         this.x = x
+         this.y = y
      }
      update() {